 As a mom of three, I feel as if I’m constantly learning and have a lot to keep up with and recently, I’ve been changing things up around here.
 Currently, I’m really trying to let my children make their own choices and do more for themselves.
 I’m not perfect, but this is definitely something I try to build in them.
 Especially lately.
 I found how I have prevented this in them in certain ways, so I’m making changes in my behavior that will benefit them.
 Mainly, I want them to be confident and secure, so I’m trying to allow them make decisions for themselves whenever possible.

-Yesterday, we took immanouel to taekwondo, and Andres wanted to wear his Owlette costume with his mask and cape to go with it.
+Yesterday, we took Immanouel to taekwondo, and Andres wanted to wear his Owlette costume with his mask and cape to go with it.
 We compromised.
 It was insanely hot so I allowed him to wear the mask and cape to which he agreed with no complaints.
-Aside from it being too hot, I wasn’t going to try and manage helping him with an entire costume if he had to use them bathroom while we were out!
+Aside from it being too hot, I wasn’t going to try and manage helping him with an entire costume if he had to use the bathroom while we were out!
 Nope!
 So we found a middle ground.

 Now, Owlette is a character from the show PJ Masks.
 She is a girl and has some pink in the costume, but he doesn’t seem to notice that, or care.
-A few months ago, he earned this costume as a reward for pooping in the toilet for 10 days.
+A few months ago, he chose this costume as a reward he earned for pooping in the toilet for 10 days.
 He used to hold it all day until he had a night time pull up for bed, but now he’s no longer in diapers for bed!
 Holla!
 Anyways, this was the reward he wanted– the Owlette costume.
 It’s probably because he loves capes and I’m so down with him looking up to a female super hero!
 Needless to say, this will help him build confidence by letting him wear it in public so I was even more excited about this outing!

 When we got there, one of the instructors came up to him and said, “wow, I feel so much safer now that you’re here!”